 EPFL publishes results based on newly collected and digitized daily death records, or necrologies, from the city’s Patriarchal Archives in the open-access Nature Research journal, Scientific Reports.
 The article uses data science techniques to analyze the spread of the bubonic plague, which is caused by the bacterium Yersinia pestis, in Venice between 1630 and 1631.
-The team observed that the deaths appeared to follow a novel pattern: a first peak in 1630 that reached over 400 deaths per day at its worst, followed by a less acute, but longer-lasting, peak in 1631.
-They note that this is the first description of such a “long tail of high mortality” in the literature on the subject.
+The deaths appeared to follow a novel pattern: a first peak in 1630 that reached over 400 deaths per day at its worst, followed by a less acute, but longer-lasting, peak in 1631.
+This is the first description of such a “long tail of high mortality” in the literature on the subject.

-As part of the strategy to construct the prototype of a Mirror World for Venice, the 3D scanning of the Island of San Giorgio Maggiore is carried out by the Factum Foundation and EPFL team from 6 to 17 July 2020, using LiDAR scanning and terrestrial photogrammetry.
+As part of the strategy to construct the prototype of a Mirror World for Venice, the 3D scanning of the Island of San Giorgio Maggiore is carried out by the Factum Foundation and EPFL team, using LiDAR scanning and terrestrial photogrammetry.
 An enormous quantity of data, 60,000 million points, is produced and analysed.